Ready to make a difference in sustainable electronics?

 Transforming the mature and optimized electronic manufacturing industry while maintaining cost-effectiveness and competitiveness presents significant challenges.
 So far, only incremental changes have been considered and implemented due to the competitive environment.
 Although regulations like the Restriction of Hazardous Substances (RoHS) have driven some changes, radical transformations demand practical alternatives identified, evaluated, and implemented in an industrial context.

-Sustainability of electronics is a complex problem with no straightforward or unique solution.
+Sustainability in electronics is a complex problem with no straightforward or unique solution.
 Product specifics and their applications drive requirements in diverging directions.
 To address this complexity, technology innovations centers like CSEM, and research and technology organizations (RTOs) like VTT Technical Research Centre of Finland, Tyndall National Institute, the French Alternative Energies and Atomic Energy Commission (CEA), and the Fraunhofer Group for Microelectronics propose tailor-made solutions from their portfolios to industries seeking manufacturing transitions.
 Developing RTOs and academic networks play a vital role in broadening the set of solutions and assembling the right ones.

 References